-Use only the documented functions such as the accessors (setf editor-pane-text) and (setf collection-items) and so on.
+Use only the documented functions such as the accessors (setf editor-pane-text) and (setf collection-items) and so on to set the data in a pane.
 For details, see the LispWorks CAPI Reference Manual entry for the particular pane class and its superclasses.